cafaray/diplo-cloud-notificacion-service/README.md

 # Getting Started

-Ready for test the pipeline in the second round diplo course
+Ready for test the pipeline in the second round diplo course.

+:( I'm sorry I forgot to put the final dot.

 ## Project